The Car Connection Honda Accord Overview

 As before, all Accords are front-wheel drive.

-Honda has made its Honda Sensing suite of safety features—automatic emergency braking, adaptive cruise control, and blind spot monitors—standard on every version of the Accord for 2018.
+Honda has made its Honda Sensing suite of safety features—automatic emergency braking, adaptive cruise control, and blind spot monitors—standard on every version of the Accord.

 Honda Accord history